 Initialism = made from the first letter of a series of words BUT not pronounced as a word: FBI, PR.

-Use Georgia Institute of Technology on first reference.
-Thereafter, only Georgia Tech, the Institute, or Tech may be used.
+Abbreviate Georgia Institute of Technology only as Georgia Tech, the Institute, or Tech.
 GT, GIT, the University, and Ga.
 Tech should never be used in running copy.
-Examples of exceptions: GT Dining is acceptable because the GT is part of the official unit name, in the same way as GT Minute is the official name of one of Admission's electronic newsletters.
+There are, however, exceptions where GT is part of the official name: GT Dining; GT Minute (the official name of one of Admission's electronic newsletters) are a couple examples.

 Minimize the use of initialisms to increase readability.
 When used, however, spell out the entire name on first reference followed by the letters in parentheses.
 The shortened form, generally without periods (R.A.T.S.
 Week is one exception), can be used thereafter.
 Exception: Grade-point average need not be used on first reference.
 According to AP, GPA is recognized widely enough that it is acceptable even on first reference.